Getting ready for Running Remote 2024: Sessions We’re Most Excited About

 Panelists: Jenny He, Founder & CEO @ Ergeon; Dart Lindsley, Strategic Advisor, People Experience @ Google; Michael Cockburn, CEO & Co-Founder @ Desena; & Rosie Sargeant, Project Leader @ Boston Consulting Group

-April 23rd, from 11:40 to 12:20 local time, after refueling with coffee and sandwiches, we will be back at the Radical stage to attend a panel discussing a crucial point of the future of work – productivity.
+April 23rd, from 11:40 to 12:20 local time, after the first break and networking while refueling with coffee and sandwiches, we will be back at the Radical stage to attend a panel discussing a crucial point of the future of work—productivity.

-Opinions have been changing throughout the years, but they mostly showed that productivity was actually increased with remote work and that a typical struggle is for leaders and companies to set tools and work models that would support and measure productivity in a remote setting.
+Opinions have been changing throughout the years, but many think that productivity is actually increased with remote work.
+A typical struggle seem to be more on the side of the leaders and companies, who need to adapt by setting tools and work models that would support and measure productivity in a remote setting.

 With so many years of WFO models, models for measuring work seem to already be set in stone, but can they actually work in remote settings?

-For leaders and companies, this might be the biggest challenge and the most frequent disinclination towards giving their teams the flexibility to work remotely.
+For leaders and companies, this might be the biggest challenge yet, as well as the most frequent disinclination towards giving their teams the flexibility to work remotely.
 However, if with time tools and models for leading, supporting, and measuring the productivity of remote teams become more available, will more companies and leaders feel confident to step their toes into those waters?

 How different locations are attracting remote workers?

-Another interesting perspective for us is the global trend of countries and cities to attract digital nomads.
+Another interesting perspective for us is the global trend of countries’ and cities’ goals to attract digital nomads

-This is a very dual topic that can be perceived from both positive and negative sides.
-On one hand, globalization and open borders are definitely a thing of today (and the future), not only from perspectives of knowledge sharing that happens via international networks of travelers or foreigners in new places but also from the perspective of economic leverage of international talent that countries are tapping into.
+This is a very two-sided topic that can be perceived from both positive and negative perspective.
+On one hand, globalization and more flexibile borders are definitely a thing of today (and the future), not only from perspectives of knowledge-sharing that happens via international networks of travelers or foreigners in new places but also from the perspective of economic leverage of international talent that countries are tapping into.

-However, on the other hand, gentrification is also a thing of today (but hopefully not the future).
+However, on the other hand, where the borders open, gentrification comes in.
 Many countries have rushed to open their borders to generate more economic value only to pose economic challenges to their own people.

 The idea of bringing (wealthier) people to countries that are facing economic challenges is a double-edged sword and the best approach on how countries can do it is something that is being tested in real-time and will take shape only in the future.